-The Fund's composite Reference Benchmark has at all times since the Fund's formation included a 40% weighting in non-US securities.
-Throughout its history, the Fund has maintained a weighting in non-US securities, often exceeding the 40% Reference Benchmark weighting and rarely falling below this allocation.
-Under normal circumstances, the Fund will continue to allocate a substantial amount (approximately 40% or more - unless market conditions are not deemed favorable by BlackRock, in which case the Fund would invest at least 30%) - of its total assets in securities of (i) foreign government issuers, (ii) issuers organized or located outside the U.S., (iii) issuers which primarily trade in a market located outside the U.S., or (iv) issuers doing a substantial amount of business outside the U.S., which the Fund considers to be companies that derive at least 50% of their revenue or profits from business outside the U.S. or have at least 50% of their sales or assets outside the U.S. The Fund will allocate its assets among various regions and countries, including the United States (but in no less than three different countries).
-For temporary defensive purposes the Fund may deviate very substantially from the allocation described above.
+Under normal circumstances, the Fund anticipates it will allocate a substantial amount (approximately 40% or more - unless market conditions are not deemed favorable by the manager, in which case the Fund would invest at least 30%) - of its total assets in securities (i) of foreign government issuers, (ii) of issuers organized or located outside the U.S., (iii) of issuers which primarily trade in a market located outside the U.S., or (iv) of issuers doing a substantial amount of business outside the U.S., which the Fund considers to be companies that derive at least 50% of their revenue or profits from business outside the U.S. or have at least 50% of their sales or assets outside the U.S. The Fund will allocate its assets among various regions and countries, including the United States (but in no less than three different countries).
+The Fund may invest in securities denominated in any currency.
+For temporary defensive purposes, the Fund may deviate substantially from the allocation described above.